Laphatize/Newslet/README.md

 **How does it work?**</br>
 Newslet checks websites known for it's reliabilty to see if the information you are viewing on your website is accurate.

+**When can you use it?**</br>
+Newslet is planned to be released on August 7th, 2018.
+Seems like a long time, but the wait is worth it.